 In 2015 Excelsis performed the world premiere of Karl Jenkins’ latest work, The Healer – A Cantata for St Luke, with the Marylebone Camerata.
 The Healer was commissioned by Grayshott Concerts to celebrate the organisation’s 10th anniversary.
 Following the success of The Healer project, the choir was invited by Sir Karl to sing in a performance of The Armed Man with the Welsh choir, Cor Caedydd, and the BBC National Orchestra of Wales at St. David’s Hall, Cardiff.
 Both performances were broadcast on national radio, The Healer on Classic FM and The Armed Man on BBC Radio 3.

-2015 was a significant year for the choir as we had our debut concert with the London Mozart Players and and also had the honour of becoming the Choir-in-Residence for Grayshott concerts in recognition of the many performances that the choir has done over the years for the audiences of Grayshott Concerts.
+2015 saw our debut concert with the London Mozart Players.
+We also had the honour of becoming the Choir-in-Residence for Grayshott concerts in recognition of the many performances that the choir has done over the years for the audiences of Grayshott Concerts.